 Subjective and intersubjective experience represents the interior realities of individuals and groups of people.
 Such experiences are the integral complements of peoples’ objective and interobjective exterior realities.
 Taken together, all four realities become the basis for perspectives expressed through all languages by the use of pronouns indicating who is speaking their view: I, We/You, Him/Her, Them.
 These four perspectives are the voices of the four quadrants of the integral model of the city and the four particular voices of: the Citizen, Civil Society, the City Manager, and City Developer.
 Each of these voices contributes to the intersubjective discourse of the city.

-Now What?
 Three simple rules for applying Integral City Cultural Intelligences

 - Respect others.